 Trek: 4–5 hrs | Altitude gain: +530m | Meals: B, L, D | Stay: Lobuche

-The trail from Dingboche passes the Thukla memorial chortens — a stone terrace of monuments to climbers who have died on Everest, including Hillary and Tenzing’s colleagues and dozens of Sherpa guides.
-It is a genuinely moving stop that sets the tone for the high-altitude days ahead.
-Furthermore, the climb from Thukla to Lobuche above the memorial at 4,830m is the first section where every step feels measurably harder than sea level — not distressing, but unmistakable.
-Consequently, Lobuche teahouses are the last fully-serviced overnight before Gorakshep — eat well here and sleep early.
+The trail from Dingboche passes the Thukla memorial chortens — a stone terrace of monuments to climbers who’ve died on Everest, including colleagues of Hillary and Tenzing and dozens of Sherpa guides.
+It’s a genuinely moving stop, and it sets the tone for the high-altitude days ahead.
+The climb from Thukla up to Lobuche, above the memorial at 4,830m, is the first stretch where every step feels measurably harder than at sea level — not distressing, just unmistakable.
+Lobuche’s teahouses are the last fully-serviced overnight before Gorakshep, so eat well here and get to bed early.

 Day 08 — Lobuche to Gorakshep, Everest Base Camp, and Back (5,364m)